Folies Bergère

 The Folies Bergère (/fr/) is a cabaret music hall in Paris, France.
 Located at 32 Rue Richer in the 9th Arrondissement, the Folies Bergère was built as an opera house by the architect Plumeret.
 It opened on 2 May 1869 as the Folies Trévise, with light entertainment including operettas, comic opera, popular songs, and gymnastics.
 It became the Folies Bergère on 13 September 1872, named after nearby Rue Bergère.
 The house was at the height of its fame and popularity from the 1890s' Belle Époque through the 1920s.

 Revues featured extravagant costumes, sets and effects, and often nude women.
-In 1926, Josephine Baker, an African-American expatriate singer, dancer and entertainer, caused a sensation at the Folies Bergère by dancing in a costume consisting of jewelry and a bikini bottom with rubber bananas attached.
+In 1926, Josephine Baker, an African-American expatriate singer, dancer and entertainer, caused a sensation at the Folies Bergère by dancing in a costume consisting of jewelry and a "bikini bottom" with rubber bananas attached.

 The institution is still in business, and is still a strong symbol of French and Parisian life.
 The métro stations are Cadet and Grands Boulevards.

 History

 The Folies Bergère, located at 32 Rue Richer in the 9th Arrondissement of Paris, was opened on 2 May 1869 under the name Folies Trévise as an opera house patterned after the Alhambra music hall in London by architect Plumeret, who was a building inspector of the French crown.

 The term "folies" refers to pleasure houses, vacation homes built from the end of the 18th century near large cities to discreetly shelter the adulterous loves of the bourgeoisie and aristocrats.

 When starting out as the Folies Trévise, it included light entertainment such as operettas, opéra comique (comic opera), popular songs and gymnastics.
 The original name derived from the street of that name by the stage door.
 However, the Duc de Trévise objected.

 On 13 September 1872, it became the Folies Bergère, named after a nearby street, Rue Bergère ("bergère" means "shepherdess").

 In 1882, Édouard Manet painted his well-known painting A Bar at the Folies-Bergère which depicts a bar-girl, one of the demimondaines, standing before a mirror.
+One of the many details in the painting is the feet of a trapeze artist who is performing above the customers.

 In 1886, Édouard Marchand conceived a new genre of entertainment for the Folies Bergère: the music-hall revue.
 Women would be the heart of Marchand's concept for the Folies.
 In 30 November 1886, the Folies Bergère, staged the first revue-style music hall show Place au jeûne !, featuring Alice Berthier and scantily clad chorus girls, was a tremendous success.